earnivore/AWS-SNS-with-Terraform/README.md

 python main.py manage deploy
 ```

-And finally publish messages subscriptions of the topic
+And finally publish messages to subscriptions of the topic
 ```
 python main.py publish this is my message here!
 ```